agutak/aspnet-onion-template/README.md

 At the moment these templates support two persistence layer implementations:
 - MS SQL with EF Core
 - MongoDB.

 You can select one of them during solution creation.

 ### Launching the solution

-The next step to launch the newly created solution is updating the appsettings json files in API project.
+The next step to launch the newly created solution is updating the appsettings json files in the API project.
 You will need to provide the database connection information.
-Depending on selected Persistence layer implementation appsettings json files will contain one of configuration sections:
+Depending on the selected Persistence layer implementation appsettings json files will contain one of the configuration sections:

 - for MongoDB